giotiskl/filterizr/README.md

 IE10+ and all modern browsers.

 ## License
-Filterizr is licensed under [the MIT License](https://opensource.org/licenses/MIT) (i.e. you do whatever you want with it).
+Filterizr is licensed under [the MIT License](https://opensource.org/licenses/MIT).
 Enjoy!